rremedio/fall_of_atlantis/README.md

 #Installation and usage
 You need Ruby (tested in v2.0) and the gems Gosu and Chipmunk installed.
 Then run "ruby main.rb" to launch the game.
 Tested only in Windows 10 64bits.

+If you are in Windows XP or newer you can also download executable files -> https://s3-sa-east-1.amazonaws.com/zygrunt/fall_of_atlantis.zip

 #Controls
 ##Classic version
 A, S, or D - Shoot